iamvdo/stickyElements/README.md

 * `stickiness` [Integer, Object]: How long elements remain stick to your mouse.
 If integer, apply same `x` and `y` values.
 If object, can contain `x` and/or `y` key.
 Integer between 0 and 10.
 (Default: `3`)
 * `duration` [Integer]: Duration in milliseconds of animation (using [animateplus](https://github.com/bendc/animateplus).
 (Default: `450`)
+* pointer [Boolean]: Enable Pointer Events instead of Mouse Events.
+Elements will stick to mouse, touch and all input types (Default: `false`).
+Need [PEP polyfill](https://github.com/jquery/PEP) and `touch-action` attribute on each elements (follow PEP polyfill instructions).